jsshargel/Active-Directory-Lab/README.md

 - We also need to make sure to select Windows 10 Pro because the Home edition cannot join the domain.
 - Now we select custom install and go ahead and install.
 - Once it is finished installing, it will restart on its own.
-- Once we get to the option to select which type of an account this will be, we select a personal account.
+- Once we get to the option to select which type of account this will be, we select a personal account.
 - On the next page, we want to make sure to select the offline account and then limited experience.
 - Let's set the username to "user" and skip over the password.
 - Let's skip over everything else.